 To change the educational, emotional and financial futures of the individuals, schools and advocacy centers we serve through the creative arts programs we provide.

-To use the creative arts to empower, innovate and educate.
+OUR VISION: To use the creative arts to empower, innovate and educate.

 Through inventive practice, TAO builds connection between the arts and everyday life, giving youth a more dynamic education through our teaching system while inspiring educators to think more creatively and encourage self-discovery through the use of our practitioners.